davidpaps/CV/README.md

 ---

 I’m a junior full-stack developer with a passion for problem solving and an eagerness to continue to learn.
 I am keen to combine my previous experience with new programming skills to contribute to solving real-world problems, currently I'm working on a [_Covid-19 Mapper_](https://covid-mapper.herokuapp.com/) to provide information on the current pandemic.
+I am also part of the winning team for the June 2020 Hack for Heroes [_Hackathon_](https://github.com/davidpaps/pocket_positivity_hackathon).

 ### Background